fetlang/fetlang/docs/variables.md

 `HIS` and `HIS OWN` are the possessive versions of `HIM` and `HIMSELF`, respectively. `HIMSELF` is reflexive. `HIM` is objective.

-Male, female, and neutral are used for humanly named variables, like `Harry Potter`
+Male, female, and neutral are used for humanly named variables, like `Harry Potter`.
+Nonperson is used for object-ly named variables, like `violet wand`.
-Nonperson is used for object-ly named variables, like `violet wand` N/A is used for non-nouns
+N/A is used for non-nouns

 ## Pronouns

 Using a pronoun to describe a variable will imply its gender if it does not have one yet.
 Use of an objective pronoun will use the last variable mentioned that is not in the left-sided operand (not LHO).
 Use of a